/* Scenario metadata

 <div class="choice-list">

-<<link "A. That's you — you think.
-You rock the wings hard, 30° bank each way, clean and quick."
+<<link "A. Treat the call as yours.
+When in doubt at Fisk, rock: 30° each way, clean and quick."
 "Dec3A">><</link>>

 </div>You are on the tracks, 1,800 MSL, 100 KIAS, gaining on the red Mooney ahead of you by about 100 feet per minute.
 The gap that was half a mile is now a quarter mile, and the controller on FISK has not yet said anything about it.

-But you can hear the gear-change in the controller's voice — the tempo has shifted; he's re-sequencing the stream.
+But you can hear the gear-change in the controller's voice.
+The tempo has shifted.
+He's re-sequencing the stream.

-"Arrow, white and pink over Fisk, slow to 90, you are overtaking — slow NOW, 90 knots, immediate."
+"Arrow, white and pink over Fisk, you are overtaking the traffic ahead.
+Slow to niner-zero now."

 <<set $assignedDot to "orange">>